Stanley-Manoah/PSN/README.md

 # Installation
- please insert your API key in the constants file and complie
+ Please insert your API key in the Constants.kt file and complie